redis/redis-doc/topics/cluster-spec.md

 2. `UPDATE` messages.
 Since in every heartbeat packet there is information about the sender `configEpoch` and set of hash slots served, if a receiver of a heartbeat packet finds the sender information is stale, it will send a packet with new information, forcing the stale node to update its info.

 The receiver of a heartbeat or `UPDATE` message uses certain simple rules in order to update its table mapping hash slots to nodes.
-When a new Redis Cluster node is created, its local hash slot table is simply initialized to `NULL` entries so that each hash slot is not bound or linked to any node.
+When a new Redis Cluster node is created, its local hash slot table is initialized to `NULL` entries so that each hash slot is not bound or linked to any node.
 This looks similar to the following:

 ```
 0 -> NULL